cj-mills/cjm-fasthtml-tailwind/README.md

             # Create base overscroll utilities
             self._values = {value: f"overscroll-{value}" for value in OVERSCROLL_VALUES}
         "Initialize with overscroll values and directional sub-factories."

+    def get_info(
+            self
+        ) -> Dict[str, Any]:  # Dictionary with factory information
+        "Get information about the overscroll factory."
 ```

 #### Variables